ReproNim/reproflow-data-sync/code/README.md

 ### Dumps
 Dumps can be described as set of JSONL files with 0 or more objects inside.
 It's stored as JSONL files under `timing-dumps` subfolder in related session directory, e.g. `ses-202040604/timing-dumps/dump_dicoms.jsonl` and `ses-202040604/timing-dumps/dump_dicoms.log`.
 Where *.jsonl is dump data and *.log is text file with detailed processing/execution info.
 There are following dump types:
 - Swimlane dumps with filtered and enriched data from raw data sources.
 Contain swimlane events ordered by time and also additional metadata and information.
 Raw data contains more logs and events, but dumps should contain only necessary data for further processing and analysis.
 Also, it's possible manually locate source raw data from certain JSON object in dump.
 Not all raw data exists in JSONL format, so in this case it's converted to JSONL, e.g. `reproevents` CSV file row converted to JSONL as `data` field.
-- Marks dumps with syncronization information accross swimlanes.
+- Marks dumps with synchronization information across swimlanes.
 Contain list of global events with timestamps and unique IDs used to synchronize swimlanes together.
 - tmap dumps with mapping information between different clocks.

 Common dump JSON item fields are: